grafana/alloy/docs/sources/tutorials/send-logs-to-loki.md

           - "3000:3000"
     ```

-1. to start the local Grafana instance, run the following command:
+1. To start the local Grafana instance, run the following command.

    ```bash
     docker compose up -d
    ```